joshuazh-x/etcd-witness-design/etcd-design.md

 The work is currently under reviewing in etcd community ([TLA+ Trace validation](https://github.com/etcd-io/raft/pull/113)).

-We can extended the TLA+ trace validation for official raft to support extended raft algorithm to ensure the correct implementation in etcd-io/raft.
+We can extended the TLA+ trace validation for vanilla raft to support extended raft algorithm to ensure the correct implementation in etcd-io/raft.

 ### Metrics
 One of the key advantages of this design change is its transparency to existing monitoring setups.
 Since the core functionality of etcd remains unaltered, the metrics exposed by etcd continue to function identically.
 This ensures seamless integration with existing monitoring tools, such as Prometheus.
 You can continue to rely on the same etcd Prometheus metrics you're familiar with to gain insights into cluster health and performance.